 The following executives have non-fixed term employment contracts.
-The company may terminate the employment contract by providing the other party notice as follows:
+Either party may terminate the employment contract by providing the other party notice as follows:

 Executive Notice Period

 Graeme Dunn 6 months

 Chris Douglass 6 months

-David Hammond 3 months

 The Group retains the right to terminate a contract immediately by making a payment in lieu of the notice period.
 An executive may be terminated immediately for a breach of their employment conditions.
 Upon termination the executive is entitled to receive their accrued annual leave and long service leave together with any superannuation benefits.
 There are no other termination payment entitlements.